Notre Dame QuarkNet Center: Post-2023 funding

 QuarkNet funding was up for renewal in 2023.
 Mitch Wayne submitted a proposal to the National Science Foundation (NSF) in 2022 seeking to renew QuarkNet funding for another five-year period.
 In his January 2023 presentation to the QuarkNet Advisory Board Meeting, Wayne noted that the program had supported its teachers full time even during the COVID-19 pandemic.
 The NSF agreed to a three-year funding extension.
 According to the NSF program officer, reducing the program from five to three years was a "shot across the bow."
 The main issue was the perceived lack of discussion in the proposal to address issues of diversity, equity, and inclusion (DEI) among students and teachers in the QuarkNet program.
 At the May 2025 QuarkNet Advisory Board Meeting, a discussion was held concerning Trump administration cuts to NSF science education in-progress grants.
 In particular, the potential for 50% cuts in funding along with the viability of hosting QuarkNet for 2026 was addressed.
 If the 2026 year couldn't be funded, ways to "gracefully/effectively" close out the program were discussed.
+A reduced summer program for high school teachers and students was held at the QuarkNet Center in 2026.
+The NSF award description cites an end date of August 31, 2026, and the 2026 summer program may be the last.

+In July, 2026, a letter was sent to QuarkNet teachers asking them to contact their elected representatives in the U.S. House of Representatives and the U.S. Senate and ask them to support the reinstatement of funding for the national QuarkNet program.